techidaily/site-win11-tips/source/_posts/budget-beware-top-7-hazards-with-sub-standard-windows-licenses.md

  “The keys are cheap, and I will buy them.
 What do I have to lose?”
 This is the most common thought that pops up when you proceed to buy cheap keys without evaluating their pros and cons.
 Not all sketchy sellers and websites are there to just earn $5 from you.
 They have a much bigger agenda while selling cheap Windows keys.

- Hackers are privy to the fact that people will search for cheap keys, and they set up fake websites to[steal your credit card information](https://www.makeuseof.com/tag/credit-card-fraud-works-stay-safe/) .
+ Hackers are privy to the fact that people will search for cheap keys, and they set up fake websites to [steal your credit card information](https://www.makeuseof.com/tag/credit-card-fraud-works-stay-safe/) .
 Similarly, sketchy sellers might use or sell your credit card information to hackers and profit off your reckless decision.
 So, you might end up losing a lot more than $5 from your bank account if you buy insanely cheap Windows keys.

 ## 4\.
 Getting OEM Keys Instead of Retail

- Microsoft offers[3 different types of Windows licenses](https://www.makeuseof.com/what-are-the-3-types-of-windows-licensing/) ; Retail, OEM, and Volume.
+ Microsoft offers [3 different types of Windows licenses](https://www.makeuseof.com/what-are-the-3-types-of-windows-licensing/) ; Retail, OEM, and Volume.
 The difference between OEM and Retail keys is that OEM keys bind to a machine and are non-transferrable.
 Meanwhile, you can use retail keys on another computer after removing them from the older system.
 This is a subtle difference but if you want to switch to a new computer in the future, you must be clear about it.

  Sellers can misguide you into buying OEM versions.
 It might not seem like a big deal, but you will have to search for and buy a new key when you switch to a new system.

 ## 5\.
 Getting Keys for a Different Version

  Often, the details mentioned in the description about a cheap key might not be true at all.
 You may get a key that is meant for an older or even no longer supported Windows version.
-In addition, you may end up with a key for a[different Windows version](https://www.makeuseof.com/windows-11-home-vs-pro-which-is-best-for-you/) (Pro, Education, or Enterprise).
+In addition, you may end up with a key for a [different Windows version](https://www.makeuseof.com/windows-11-home-vs-pro-which-is-best-for-you/) (Pro, Education, or Enterprise).
 So, the key won’t work on your system unless you reinstall the specific version of Windows OS that it is meant for.

 ![activating windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/activating-your-windows-license-key.png)